 Visitors can take the city’s metro system to the Woodley Park Metro Station and take a short walk up Connecticut Avenue to arrive at the zoo.
 This zoo is actually a part of the Smithsonian and one of the most popular of Smithsonian locations to visit in D.C.

-For more information about visiting Washington D.C., be sure to visit our blog page.
+For more information about visiting Washington DC and trips and recommendations, be sure to visit our blog page.
 Also, be sure to check out our many tour options while you’re in the city.
-We look forward to seeing you in the capital.
+We look forward to seeing you in the capital!

 Serita Braxton, USA Guided Tours Blog Contributor